ignatiusarviant/Amazon-Deliveries-as-Fast-or-Slow-Prediction/README.md

 - Only rows with Vehicle = van, Category = Electronics, and Area = Metropolitian are used.
 - Rows with missing or zero coordinates are removed.
-- The label fast_or_not is 0 if delivery time is below the median, and 1 otherwise.
+- The label fast_or_not is zero if delivery time is below the median, and one otherwise.

+## About This Project

+This project was created as part of my machine learning portfolio, focusing on logistic optimisation and classification.
+It demonstrates my skills in data cleaning, geospatial feature engineering, and model evaluation using a Random Forest Classifier.